yawgmoth/CI-2807/_pages/lab2.md

 We will now make a nicer level, so you can delete the platform (leave the player as-is).
 Open paint and create a 64x64 image that is filled with green.
 Save it to the Assets-folder of your Unity project in a subfolder called "tiles".
 Repeat with a 64x64 image that is filled brown, and another one that is filled blue.
 In Unity, make sure the images show up in the project view.
 Select each of them, and set "Pixels per Unit" to 64

 Create a Tilemap game object from the menu "Game Object" - "2D", then open the tile palette using the menu "Window" - "2D" - "Tile Palette".
 The tilemap represents the level of your game, while the tile palette allows you to select different "brushes" to draw your level with.
 First, select "Create New Palette" in the tile palette window, and create a new folder for it in your Assets directory.
 Then locate the images you drew in paint earlier in the project view, select them, and drag and drop them into the palette.
 Unity will again ask you for a directory, just select the tile palette directory you just created.
 When you select one of the tiles in the tile palette, you will see a grid in the scene view.
 You can then paint tiles into the level (if not, make sure the "brush" tool at the top of the tile palette window is activated).
-Use the tile palette to draw a small level.
-Make sure there is at least one blue/"water" tile in the level.
+Use the tile palette to draw a small level (if you misclick, you can use shift+click to erase tiles quickly).
+Make sure there is at least one blue/"water" tile the player could "fall into" in the level.
 Before you play the game, select the TileMap game object (which is a child of Grid), and add a "TilemapCollider2D" component to it, otherwise your player will fall through the level.
 As you play around with the game, you may sometimes be able to fall into the "gaps" between two tiles.
 We will not fix this problem in this lab, but you should read the tutorials linked below if you need this for your project.
 You may also notice that you can move the character out of the view of the camera, so - just like in the last lab - make the Main Camera a child of your player game object (you can move the camera around to get a screen layout you like).
 When you play the game now, it should look somewhat like this:

 <img src="/CI-2807/assets/img/2dlevel.png" width="100%"/>